-Critics of Medicare for All often, inaccurately, attack the cost of the program.
+Critics of Medicare for All or single payer healthcare often, inaccurately, attack the cost of the program.
 So let’s address the cost of the program.
 But first, let’s dispel some inaccuracies that some people have spread.
 Then I’ll explain the costs.
 Finally, I’ll list some other economic benefits that proponents seldom address.
 (Hint: They’re Yuuge).

 Myth: Medicare for All will cost $30 trillion.
 Ahh, Joe Biden’s mantra.
 Joe doesn’t tell you that’s a 10-year projection – and he doesn’t tell you that we currently pay $3.5 trillion a year.
 What does $3.5 trillion come out to over 10 years, Joe?
 Add in inflation.
 And it still doesn’t cover 30 million people and undercovers another 85 million.
 M4A will cover every single person in the USA for much less.

 MYTH: Medicare for All is “pie in the sky”.
 Presidential candidate Delaney’s favorite quote.

 FACT: 23 countries in the developed world, comprising hundreds of years of successful experience, have similar systems.
 All of them work.
 Virtually all of them have better health outcomes than we do.
 In fact, the only demographic or health outcome where we place among the best in the world is – people 65 years and older!
 Hmmm, what happens here when you hit 65?